-- o If staff assignments for monitoring each priority have changed since the submission of the 1991-1993 Consolidated Services Plan, these changes must be specifically referenced in the plan. - o If the information remains the same, no reference is necessary. - o In addition, if the district has included an new priority in the update, monitoring and evaluation information must also be provided.
+- o If staff assignments for monitoring each priority have changed since the submission of the 1991-1994 Consolidated Services Plan, these changes must be specifically referenced in the plan. - o In addition, if the district has included an new priority in the update, monitoring and evaluation information must also be provided.